 One option to expand your sphere of influence and grow your species into a powerful civilization is to expand quickly.
 This is where outposts help you.
 Also, if you’ve found interesting or particularly resource-rich systems and want to “secure” them for later colonization, outposts will help you.
 The catch, however, is that they cost influence.

-This also applies to those that have been set up to expand, meaning outposts that only served to reach distant planets to colonize them.
+This also applies to those set up to expand, meaning outposts that only serve to reach distant planets and colonize them.

 Mutual assistance pacts and other treaties